cezar-r/hyperliquid_mobile_app/REFACTOR_PLAN.md

 reference example on how to modularize shared/{components|styles}
-after screens are done, move all components but chart/LightweightChartBridge to modals/
+after screens are done, move all components except components/chart/LightweightChartBridge to modals/

 for each screen and component (except LightweightChartBridge) in screens/ and components/
     DO NOT CHANGE THE ORIGINAL STYLING YOU FUCKING CLANKER